What is Metro Crime Stoppers?

 MCS has three major components: a volunteer Board of Directors, Police Council and the media.
 The Board of Directors, composed of local business and community leaders, raises reward money, publicizes a Hotline number and authorizes rewards.

 The Police Council, representing each of the eight jurisdictions, reviews cases and recommends rewards.
 Local media receive and use press releases of Metro Crime Stoppers’ activities.

 What types of crimes are solved?

-Hotline callers have assisted law enforcement to solve over two thousand cases.
+Hotline callers have assisted law enforcement to solve over three thousand cases.
 All of the crimes are felonies and include armed robberies and burglaries, homicides, serious assaults, rapes and numerous other crimes including arsons and auto thefts.